Radiologic Technology Program

 Applicants must complete all General Education and Program Major courses to receive the maximum points available for their coursework on the application.

-TB testing, Physical Exam and a current BLS-CPR certification are also required
+- TB testing and current BLS-CPR certification also required

 Note: There are mandatory orientation classes during the summer prior to starting the program in the Fall – students accepted into the program will be notified of the time and day.
 The tenative dates are posted under the Application Procedure section.